STMicroelectronics/ism330dhcx-rs/examples/fsm_freefall_detection_stm32f401re/README.md

 ---

-*This documentation explains the embedded Rust program for free fall detection using the ISM330DHCX sensor's embedded Finite State Machine on the STM32F401RE Nucleo-64 board, integrating configuration details generated from a UCF file and applied at runtime.*
+*This documentation explains the embedded Rust program for free fall detection using the ISM330DHCX sensor's embedded Finite State Machine on the STM32F401RE Nucleo-64 board, integrating configuration details generated from a JSON file and applied at runtime.*